Dr. Marit A. BerntsonProfessor

 Research interests: political extremism; fascism; organized anti-Semitism; women in politics; anti-immigration and anti-racism movements; intimate relationships; hooking up.

-Teaching interests: Introduction to Sociology; Data Analysis; Research Methods; Social Movements; Political Sociology; Women in Politics; Politics in Art; Fads, Fashions, and Movements; Seminar.
+Teaching interests: Introduction to Sociology; Culture & Society, Data Analysis; Research Methods; Social Movements; Political Sociology; Women in Politics; Politics in Art; Fads, Fashions, and Movements; Seminar.

 2012.
 “Lecture Slides” for Chapters 1 – 20 for Introduction to Sociology, 8th edition, by Anthony Giddens, Mitchell Duneier, Richard P. Appelbaum, and Deborah Carr.
 New York: W.W.
 Norton & Co.